fastlane/fastlane/ManualSteps.md

 # [cert](https://github.com/KrauseFx/cert)

-#### To create a new signing request and a provisioning profile you have to do the following steps on the Apple Developer Portal
+#### To create a new certificate and a provisioning profile you have to do the following steps on the Apple Developer Portal

 ![assets/manual/Step1.png](assets/manual/Step1.png)
 ![assets/manual/Step2.png](assets/manual/Step2.png)